-The uncertainty surrounding the legality of foreign currency loans continued in 2014 and the Group constantly monitors judgments involving itself and others to refine its provisions on foreign currency loans.
+This uncertainty continued in 2013 and, accordingly, the Group constantly monitors judgments involving itself and others to refine its provisions on foreign currency loans.
+After consideration of such judgments, the Group provisioned ISK 1.5 billion in 2013 in addition to ISK 19.6 billion impaired in 2011 and 2012.